 This course will use a mixed media approach to introduce the field of mental health (including psychiatry, psychiatric nurse practitioner, clinical psychology, social work, marriage and family therapy, mental health counseling, play therapy, art therapy, and music therapy); the various educational and professional pathways for becoming a mental health provider; as well as some of the basic skills and qualities that are necessary for doing the work.
 Through hands-on activities (role play, work sheets, and mock interventions), short video clips, as well as simple case studies, students will learn about what it is like to be a mental health provider.

 Do the wealthy owe something to the poor?
-Is war ever morally justified?
+How harshly should criminals be punished?
 Should colleges use race as a factor in admissions decisions?
 Most of us have an opinion, and are excited to defend it, in these sorts of provocative ethical dilemmas.
 That excitement will be our fuel as students examine the philosophical assumptions about human values that give rise to these difficult dilemmas.
 We will engage with various media from popular culture—shows like Black Mirror and House, and movies like Gattaca—to shed light on the philosophical problems and moral questions that life just beneath the surface of ordinary life.
 Students will use philosophical texts, reasoning, and good-hearted argument and discussion to make up their minds on various ethical controversies.